 - (1) The interior side slopes for detention basins shall be no steeper than 4H:1V.
 Exterior side slopes shall be no steeper than 3H:1V for maintenance.
 Steeper slopes or retaining walls may be used where approved by the Public Works Director and if access to the detention facility is restricted by chain link or other approved fencing a minimum of six (6) feet high.
-Chain link fences, posts & hardware along public right-of-ways shall be vinyl coated. - (2) Unless greater width is required based on site specific geotechnical or maintenance access considerations, dikes surrounding open basin detention systems shall generally have a minimum top width of 4 feet. - d) Bottom Slope The bottom of all constructed and graded detention basins shall be sloped a minimum of 1% towards the outlets for drainage.
-Flatter slopes will require the use of a concrete valley gutter or similar method as approved by the City Engineer. - e) Maintenance & Mowing Access Provisions for maintenance and mowing access shall be provided for interior and exterior slopes, and for the bottom of open basins.
+Chain link fences, posts & hardware along public right-of-ways shall be vinyl coated. - (2) Unless greater width is required based on site specific geotechnical or maintenance access considerations, dikes surrounding open basin detention systems shall generally have a minimum top width of 4 feet.

+- d) Bottom Slope The bottom of all constructed and graded detention basins shall be sloped a minimum of 1% towards the outlets for drainage.
+Flatter slopes will require the use of a concrete valley gutter or similar method as approved by the City Engineer. - e) Maintenance and/or& Mowing Access Provisions for maintenance and/or mowing access shall be provided for interior and exterior slopes, and for the bottom of open basins (provide an access ramp if mowing is required and side slopes exceed 4H:1V, or provide concrete or similar access steps if mowing is not required).

-Parking Lot Detention Basins
+6) Parking Lot Detention Basins